julianchurchill/incremental-space-explorer/README.md

 ## TODO

-- Add research state that auto-increments with time
+- ...
+Add research state that auto-increments with time
+- ✅ Add tick counter to state